By Devin Gannon, Thu, September 1, 2022 Photo courtesy of Carnaval.com Studios on Flickr

-For the first time since 2019, New York City’s West Indian-American Day Carnival and Parade will return to Brooklyn this Labor Day.
-After a two-year Covid hiatus, the festival, which typically attracts over a million spectators, will be back fully in-person this year.
-The days-long festival takes over the stretch of Eastern Parkway in Crown Heights, celebrating the diversity of Caribbean culture with dancing, elaborate costumes, traditional music, and food.
+New York City's West Indian-American Day Carnival and Parade returns to Brooklyn this Labor Day.
+The festival, which typically attracts over a million spectators, takes over a stretch of Eastern Parkway in Crown Heights, celebrating the diversity of Caribbean culture with dancing, elaborate costumes, traditional music, and food.

 What you need to know